-Table 1: Comparative Summary of Competitive Grants Available to Support Afterschool
+Table 1: Comparative Summary of Competitive Grants Available to Support Afterschool and Summer Programs

-Track A Track B Standard 21C CCLC Size and Scope Supports expansions with many options Centers in start-up years 1 and 2 may have smaller budgets Supports full comprehensive centers from inception Eligibility All LEAs All LEAs SWP/Title I eligible communities Focused Priorities Low-income- High need communities High quality secondary proposals Low-income- High need communities High quality secondary proposals Low-income-High need communities High quality secondary proposals Focus on Recovery Initial focus on Recovery Focus on startup and on- going long-term support for expanded learning Quality Expectations Same for all Same for all Same for all Partnerships between School/Community Not required Promoted but not required Required and documented Leadership Requirements Most flexible and assured as part of evidence-based program check Leader required, but more flexibility offered Director 30 hours + on average required Duration requirements Flexible 100 days in year one with substantial growth annually 150-200+ days including a minimum of 5 weeks summer by year 2 Grant Process and Due Dates Rolling, as funds are available Rolling, as funds are available Annual, as funds allow Application completion time range (in hours and RFA open period) 3-10 hours 1-2 months 5-15 hours 1-2 months 30-100+hours 5 months Letter of Intent Grant Period No 2 years No 2 years Yes 5 years if performance is met annually
+Summer Afterschool Full Year 21C Size and Scope Supports the creation of a single, high quality summer program Depending on track; can be used to either improve services at one or more sites or begin a comprehensive center at one site.
+Supports full comprehensive centers from inception Eligibility All LEAs All LEAs SWP/Title I eligible communities Focused Priorities Leadership Requirements Low-income-High need communities High quality secondary proposals Focus on Recovery Program must have dedicated, on-site leadership.
+Low-income-High need communities High quality secondary proposals Initial focus on Recovery, with continuity planning in mind.
+Track B programs must have dedicated, on-site leader.
+Track A programs have more flexibility Low-income-High need communities High quality secondary proposals Focus on startup and on-going long-term support for expanded learning Director 30 hours + on average required Duration requirements Quality programs should offer 20 days in the first year with growth in the second.
+Track B programs must offer 100 days of program.
+150-200+ days including a minimum of 5 weeks summer by year 2 Application completion time range (in hours and RFA open period) 3-10 hours 1-2 months 5-15 hours 1-2 months 30-100+hours 5 months Letter of Intent No No Yes

-Track A Track B Standard 21C CCLC
+Summer Afterschool Full Year 21C

+Grant Period Up to 2 years Up to 2 years 5 years if

+performance is met

+annually

-Total Grant Amounts \$30,000- \$100,000- \$50,000-\$500,000, no
+Grant Amounts \$20,000 - \$150,000 \$50,000-\$150,000 \$50,000-\$500,000,

-\$120,000 \$300,000 maximum (annual amounts)

-Conditions for Funding Standard Standard Standard process

-if Accepted process process

-Technical Assistance Track A Additional Standard process

-and Support programs targeted

-should be ready supports for

-to be this pathway

-implemented are under

-quickly development
+no maximum

-Monitoring and ARP ESSER ARP ESSER Federal and State 21C
+Monitoring and ARP ESSER ARP ESSER Federal and State

-Reporting required annual required required reporting
+Reporting required annual required annual 21C required

-performance annual

-reporting performance
+performance performance reporting

-reporting
+reporting reporting

-Sustainability Focus is on 21C standard Standard processes-5-year
+Sustainability Focus is on 21C standard Standard processes-

-Recovery funding grants with sustainability
+Recovery funding option may 5-year grants with

+be available after sustainability

-option may be structure built in
+grant expires if structure built in

-available after

-year 2 if Title

-1/SWP
+Title 1/SWP

-eligibility is
+eligibility is met

-met